department-of-veterans-affairs/vagov-content/pages/education/school-resources.md

           - url:
             title: "<h4>10 days</h4>"
           - url:
-            title: "A supplemental claim is a re-enrollment or other change that impacts VA benefits."
+            title: "Average times for education benefits applications.
+A supplemental claim is a re-enrollment or request for a change that impacts VA benefits."
           - url:
-            title: "See <a href='https://www.benefits.va.gov/gibill/navigatinggib.asp' style='display:inline;'>FAQ</a> for more information."
+            title: "See our <a href='https://www.benefits.va.gov/gibill/navigatinggib.asp' style='display:inline;'>FAQ</a>s for more information."
           - url:
             title: "Last updated: October 30, 2019."
   - heading: Connect with us